spirosbou/sync_two_folders/README.md

 6) Press esc to exit edit mode
 7) Write :wq to write your crontab

-**If you to delete the running job:
+**If you want to delete the running job:
 1) Open Terminal
 2) Run crontab -r